FudaWiki/fudawiki-files/mekurifuda/games/yomi.md

 # Winning the Round
 During each round, the goal is to **discard all the cards in your hand** before other players can do the same.
 If you do, **the round ends and you win** the round, and you become the dealer for the next round.

+# Variation
+There is another ruleset for a game called "Yomi" which is different from what was explained above.

+This game is played by 4 players.

+## The Cards
+Only 37 out of 48 cards from a mekurifuda deck is used; **remove all cards of the Swords suit except for the 2 of Swords**.
+(The Onifuda is also not used.)

+## Dealing the Initial Cards
+Dealer shuffles and deals 9 cards are to each player.
+Place the undealt card on the table face down; It will not be used during gameplay, but it will be added to the score of the winner of the round.

+## Checking for Teyaku
+Each player must check their hands for any Teyaku before the dealer starts their first turn.
+If they have, they will earn Teyaku points if they win the round.

+A complete list of Teyaku was not attested, but Sanko/Danjuro (1, 2, and 10 of Clubs) is used.

+## Forming the Discard Pile
+Dealer places any one card from his/her hand onto the table face-up.
+This will serve as the discard pile.

+## Gameplay
+Dealer plays first; turns move counter-clockwise.

+During a player’s turn, he/she looks at the topmost card in the discard pile, and then looks for a **card of the next number** from his/her hand.

+> The number sequence is on a loop; if a 12 (King) is the top card on the discard pile, you must discard a 1 (Dragon).
+{.is-info}

+If the player **has a card of the next number**, he/she **discards it onto the discard pile face-up**.
+That player **gets another turn**.

+If the player **doesn't have** one, he/she **passes the turn** to the next player.

+## Winning the Round
+During each round, the goal is to **discard all the cards in your hand** before other players can do the same.
+If you do, **the round ends and you win** the round, and you become the dealer for the next round.

+## Score Calculation
+The winner earns points from all discarded cards, plus their Yaku points if they have one.

+Card points and Yaku points have not been attested.

 # Bibliography